katieburak/girls-in-DS/docs/_sources/README.md

 # Girls in Data Science Camp

 The Girls in Data Science Summer Camp at UBC aims to expose participants to a variety of topics in data science and statistics.
 This camp is offered for girls and other gender minorities in grades 8-12.
+All material is open source and is available at [https://github.com/katieburak/girls-in-DS](https://github.com/katieburak/girls-in-DS).

 ![](notes/img/group-photo-2025.png)